 Further information on the conditions associated with the 2020 target is available on the Government’s Climate Change Information website.
-The 2020 emissions target discussion paper can be found here.
+The conditional 2020 emissions target discussion paper can be found here.

 New Zealand supports a global goal of stabilising atmospheric concentrations of greenhouse gases at not more than 450 parts per million carbon dioxide equivalent.

 The Government’s principal policy response to climate change is the New Zealand Emissions Trading Scheme (ETS).
 The ETS has been designed to support global efforts to reduce greenhouse gas emissions while maintaining economic productivity.

 The ETS introduces a price on greenhouse gas emissions to provide an incentive for people to reduce those emissions and plant forests to absorb carbon dioxide.
 It places New Zealand as part of a group of countries introducing emissions trading, giving us a strong voice on the world stage and enhancing New Zealand’s international reputation.